 A VPN is a great online tool that protects your online identity and activities.
 But it does that by encrypting your data and passing it through a VPN server, which consumes bandwidth and deters your internet speed.

 This is how a VPN works, and there is no workaround.
-With a VPN enabled on your devices, your entire traffic is first encrypted and sent through an encrypted tunnel to the VPN server, where it gets decrypted and sent to the recipient.
+When a VPN is enabled on your devices, your entire traffic is first encrypted and sent through an encrypted tunnel to the VPN server, where it is decrypted and sent to the recipient.

-The round trip adds an extra layer of bandwidth consumption, which results in speed degradation.
-There are a few things you can do to increase your internet speed with a VPN, like changing your VPN server, switching to a different VPN protocol, etc.
+The round trip adds an extra bandwidth consumption layer, resulting in speed degradation.
+You can do a few things to increase your internet speed with a VPN, like changing your VPN server, switching to a different VPN protocol, etc.

 How to increase your internet speed when using a VPN?